v-rajagt/IntuneDocs/intune/configuration/device-restrictions-android-for-work.md

   Choose **Not configured** to allow traffic to flow through the VPN tunnel or through the mobile network.

 - **Recommended global proxy**: Choose **Enable** to add a global proxy to the devices.
-When enabled, all HTTP and HTTPS traffic on the device go through the proxy you enter.
-Using a proxy prevents direct access to the internet. **Not configured** (default) doesn't add a global proxy.
+When enabled, HTTP and HTTPS traffic, including some apps on the device, use the proxy you enter.
+This proxy is only a recommendation.
+It's possible some apps won't use the proxy. **Not configured** (default) doesn't add a recommended global proxy.

+  For more information on this feature, see [setRecommendedGlobalProxy](https://developer.android.com/reference/android/app/admin/DevicePolicyManager.html#setRecommendedGlobalProxy(android.content.ComponentName,%20android.net.ProxyInfo)) (opens an Android site).

   When enabled, also enter the **Type** of proxy.
 Your options: